the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Describe your community participation guidelines
 - [ ] Create possibility for people to ask for support to attend your event
 - [ ] Create a reporting guideline for any question, concern or breach of Code of Conduct
-- [ ] Describe how you intend to create an inclusive event, for e.g. will there be a sign language or live transcription
+- [ ] Describe how you intend to create an inclusive event, for example will there be a sign language interpreter or live transcription
 - [ ] Create one single location for all the information (like A to Z files) regarding the events
 - [ ] Host a few community calls in different stages of planning to involve audience into the planning process
 - [ ] Invite volunteers who can help you troubleshoot some specific issues